PennLINC/hbcd_pipeline_replication_guide/index.md

 *3.* Preparing QSIRecon parametric microstructure maps for ModelArray *4.* Running ModelArray
 *5.* Evaluating SynthSeg performance
+*6.* Making the rest of the figures

-In each of the scripts, there is a variable `REPRO_DIR` that needs to be set to the directory where you're running the replication from.
+In each of the scripts, there is a variable `REPRO_DIR` or `repro_dir` that needs to be set to the directory where you're running the replication from.

 <br>